readyready15728/misc/awakemud-notes.md

 * Build Reality Filters into your next deck.
 * Where appropriate (you'll know where), Routing, Management, Executive and lastly Project.
+* Most operational and defense utilities should be at 10 or 12 for a 12 MPCP deck.